Air Force Jet Crash Involved T-38 Talon II Training Jet, Pilots Ejected Successfully

 The plane’s full name is the Northrop T-38 Talon and is a two-seat, twin-jet, supersonic jet trainer.
 It was the world’s first of its kind and is also the most produced.
 It continues to be used in service since its first flight in 1959.

-Last month, CNN reported a US Air Force Thunderbirds pilot was killed when his F-16 jet crashed at Nellis Air Force Base in Nevada.
+Last month, CNN reported a U.S. Air Force Thunderbirds pilot was killed when his F-16 jet crashed at Nellis Air Force Base in Nevada.
 The jet was from the service’s precision demonstration team and crashed during routine training on the Nevada Test and Training Range.

 Today’s accident is the fifth U.S. Air Force non-combat aviation crash of 2018.
 There were a total of seven for last year.
 The Air Force isn’t the only accident-prone branch of the military.
-The US Navy had a series of recent accidents, resulting in multiple deaths, as reported by CNN.
+The U.S. Navy had a series of recent accidents, resulting in multiple deaths, as reported by CNN.

-Part of President Trump’s agenda is to outfit the military with modern equipment and more training, in an attempt to curtail such accidents.
+Part of President Trump’s agenda is to outfit the military with modern equipment and more training in an attempt to curtail such accidents.
 Trump asked Congress for $686 billion to fund the military in 2018 and that figure rose to $716 billion for his 2019 budget.